Research Agenda

 Study 6: The Family Voice Study: Assessing the Role of Family Organizations in Developing Family Voice in Systems of Care

-The theoretical framework of the Center postulates that there are certain system implementation factors which, when put into practice within communities, contribute to establishing well-functioning systems of care for children with serious emotional disturbance and their families; one of those factors concerns family voice and choice.
-The Family Voice Study will produce new knowledge and increase our understanding of how a strong family voice, as represented through family organizations, contributes to the development of effective systems of care.
-Through a systematic examination of family organizations focused on their external and internal characteristics, and through the influence of systems of care partners, this study will identify and describe key relationships, processes, and structures that impact family voice and choice.
-The study will also identify measurable factors that facilitate the active and influential inclusion of family voices in systems of care activities so that necessary transformation of the system can occur.
+The Family Voice Study produced new knowledge and increased our understanding of how a strong family voice, as represented through family organizations, contributes to the development of effective systems of care.
+Through a systematic examination of family organizations focused on their external and internal characteristics, and through the influence of systems of care partners, this study identified and described key relationships, processes, and structures that impact family voice and choice.
+The study also identified measurable factors that facilitate the active and influential inclusion of family voices in systems of care activities so that necessary transformation of the system can occur.

-Case studies will be conducted in eight communities, selected through the survey, and divided into four groups of two communities each: (a) established family organizations with developed systems of care, (b) established family organizations with developing systems of care, (c) developing family organizations with established systems of care, and (d) developing family organizations with developing systems of care.
-Four research questions drive this study:
+Case studies were conducted in eight communities, selected through the survey, and divided into four groups of two communities each: (a) established family organizations with developed systems of care, (b) established family organizations with developing systems of care, (c) developing family organizations with established systems of care, and (d) developing family organizations with developing systems of care.
+Four research questions drove this study:

 • What factors support or impede developing and sustaining family organizations within the context of systems of care?